What is a Cushion Cut Diamond?

 - And the Cushion modified brilliant cut.
 Facets have either been added or removed to try and optimise the sparkle.

 Adding to the confusion is the fact that there is a ‘chunky’ and a ‘crushed ice’ look, referring to the look of the stone when viewed from above.
 When the diamond is set in a ring the difference is much harder to see but it is always good to stay informed.

 Why buy a cushion cut?

 Cushion cuts are cheaper when compared to a round cut.
-Being a ‘fancy’ cut and the fact that they aren’t too popular anymore add to their affordability.
+Being a ‘fancy’ cut and the fact that they aren’t too popular anymore which adds to their affordability.

 They are practical.
 The rounded edges ensure that it won’t get snagged on clothing or anything alike.
-This also reduced the changes of knocking the ring against something hard and damaging the diamond.
+This also reduces the chances of knocking the ring against something hard and damaging the diamond.

 Cushion cuts are elegant and have a vintage feel to them, adding a sense of sophistication to the wearer.